ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Methodology

-As shown in Figure~\ref{fig:EP_task}, in practice, we first sample a triple ($d_i; e_{ij}$, $r^i_{jk}$, $e_{ik}$) from $\mathcal{T}^+_i$, PLMs are then asked to find $e_{ik}$ given $e_{ij}$ and $r^i_{jk}$.
-To inform PLMs of which head entity and relation to be conditioned on, we concatenate the relation name of $r_{jk}$, the mention of head entity $e_{ij}$ and a separation token \texttt{[SEP]} in front of $d_i$, i.e., $d_i^* = $``\texttt{relation\_name} \texttt{entity\_mention}\texttt{[SEP]} $d_i$''.
-Under this situation, we call $e_{ij}$ and $e_{ik}$ entity-level ``neighbors'', while other entities in $d_i$ are ``non-neighbors'' of $e_{ik}$.
-Intuitively, the relation representations between ``neighbors'' should be closer than those of ``non-neighbors'', therefore the entity representations of $e_{ij}$ and $e_{ik}$ should be closer than those of $e_{ij}$ and other entities in the document.
-We can then leverage contrastive learning to push ``neighbors'' closer and ``non-neighbors'' apart.
-The loss function of ED task can be formulated as:
+As shown in Figure~\ref{fig:EP_task}, in practice, we first sample a tuple $t_{jk}^{i}$ = $(d_i, e_{ij}$, $r^i_{jk}$, $e_{ik})$ from $\mathcal{T}^+$, PLMs are then asked to distinguish the ground-truth tail entity $e_{ik}$ from other entities in the document $d_i$.
+To inform PLMs of which head entity and relation to be conditioned on, we concatenate the relation name of $r_{jk}^i$, the mention of head entity $e_{ij}$ and a separation token \texttt{[SEP]} in front of $d_i$, i.e., $d_i^* = $``\texttt{relation\_name} \texttt{entity\_mention}\texttt{[SEP]} $d_i$''\footnote{Here we encode the modified document $d_i^*$ to obtain the entity representations.
+The newly added $\texttt{entity\_mention}$ is not considered for head entity representation.}.
+The goal of entity discrimination task is equivalent to maximizing the posterior $\mathcal{P}(e_{ik} |e_{ij}, r^i_{jk}) = \text{softmax}(f(\mathbf{e}^{}_{ik}))$ ($f(\cdot)$ indicates an entity classifier).
+However, we empirically find directly optimizing the posterior cannot well consider the relations among entities.
+Hence, we borrow the idea of contrastive learning~\citep{hadsell2006dimensionality} and push the representations of positive pair ($e_{ij}$, $e_{ik}$) closer than negative pairs, the loss function of ED task can be formulated as: